 A Microsoft Partner for the Migration to Azure DevOps?

-In the migration manual, Microsoft points out that joining forces with a certified Microsoft Partner is always recommended.
 A Microsoft Partner specialized in Azure DevOps knows the steps required, the pitfalls, and the Services and tools that best match the requirements and challenges of your organization.
-A Microsoft Partner can help you to get the maximum out of Azure DevOps.

 1. Get Started